diegoledesma/unit-testing-netcore/README.md

 ### Windows
 Install Visual Studio Community 2017 https://visualstudio.microsoft.com/downloads/
+<br/>Be sure to select the "Web Development" option in the "Workloads" section.

 Check if node is installed by running `node -v` in a command line window.
 If not installed, Install Node LTS (which includes NPM)